karim-agha5/WeatherApp/README.md

 ## Installation

-Either clone the project or download the APK.
+Either clone the project or download the APK.<br>
-The minimum SDK version is 26 (Oreo)
+The minimum SDK version is 26 (Oreo).

 ## How to use